 Card Consent Tokens

-Card consent tokens are provided by Stitch to facilitate recurring or Merchant-Initiated Transactions.
+Card consent tokens are provided by Stitch to facilitate recurring or Merchant-Initiated Transactions, representing cards that users may make payments on your platform with.

 For any card, initially, card details will need to be provided by a user in order to create a consent token.
 Various methods exist at Stitch to be able to capture these:

-• The Stitch-Hosted UI is a simple way to securely capture a user's card details, without requiring your business to be PCI-compliant.
+- The Stitch-Hosted UI is a simple way to securely capture a user's card details, without requiring your business to be PCI-DSS compliant.

 Following a consent request being completed with any of these methods, a webhook is sent out to indicate consent being granted by the user.
 This means you are able to proceed with initiating payments with the consent token.